Skin Cancer Treatment & Surgery

 SKIN CANCER TREATMENT

 Dr. Kittridge performs dermatologic surgery to treat many different skin cancers.
 The type of surgical procedure preformed is based on the type, size and location of skin cancer amongst other factors.
 Dr. Kittridge will discuss your treatment options with you.
 Some skin cancers will require referral to a Mohs surgeon to decrease the risk of recurrence and improve outcomes.
-While Dr. Kittridge does not preform the Mohs procedure, we provide some educational points on the Mohs procedure so that our patients are informed about this type of treatment.
+While Dr. Kittridge does not perform the Mohs procedure, we provide some educational points on the Mohs procedure so that our patients are informed about this type of treatment.

 MOHS MICROGRAPHIC SURGERY